AI-and-Blockchain/S23_PredictChain/readme.md

 ## Model Classes

 There will be several types of models available for use.
-These may include:
+These include:

-- Decision Trees
 - Multi-layered Perceptrons
-- Linear Neural Networks
 - Recurrent Neural Networks
+- Long Short-term Memory Networks
+- Gated Recurrent Unit Networks

 The capabilities of these different methods varies greatly.
 To save on costs, users with simple classification tasks can opt for models that are cheaper, but will still provide good results.